-Section 455.460 of the Affordable Care Act (ACA) establishes a requirement for Medicare to collect an application fee for each "institutional provider of medical or other items or services and suppliers."
-The application fee is to be imposed on institutional providers that are newly enrolling, revalidating, or adding new practice locations.
-This fee will vary from year to year, based on adjustments made pursuant to the Consumer Price Index for Urban Areas (CPI-U), and as determined by CMS.
+Section 455.460 of the ACA establishes a requirement for Medicare to collect an application fee for each "institutional provider of medical or other items or services and suppliers."
+The application fee is required for institutional providers that are newly enrolling, revalidating, or adding new practice locations.
+This fee varies from year to year, based on adjustments made pursuant to the Consumer Price Index for Urban Areas (CPI-U), and as determined by CMS.

-See the Application Fee Spreadsheet for more detail about provider types that will be required to pay an application fee for each new enrollment, maintenance, or revalidation application.
-This spreadsheet was updated on April 18, 2018.
+See the Application Fee Spreadsheet for more detail about provider types that are required to pay an application fee for each new enrollment, maintenance, or revalidation application.
+This spreadsheet was updated November 30, 2018.

 Home Health Agencies (HHA) and Durable Medical Equipment (DME): Surety Bonds